FLORAH: A generative model for halo assembly histories: Methodology

 To enhance the generalization ability of our model, we employ data augmentation by creating multiple ``sub-branches'' for each MPB.
 We begin by selecting the initial snapshot from a uniform distribution up to the first 50 snapshots ($z \approx 2$ for \vsmdpl and $z \approx 10.6$ for \gureft).
 Next, we subsample the MPB by selecting every 2 to 6 snapshots (chosen uniformly) up to either a maximum redshift of $z_\mathrm{max, train}$ or a maximum length of 20 halos.
 We limit the length of each sub-branch'' to 20 halos to prevent overly long sequences that could impact the learning process of the recurrent neural network~\citep{ pmlr-v28-pascanu13, pmlr-v108-ribeiro20a}.
 Subsampling the tree in this way has a few advantages.
 First, it allows us to cover a wider range of redshifts, improving the overall generalization of the model.
 Second, it has a smoothing effect on the MAHs.
 Third, randomizing the time steps helps prevent the model from becoming overly reliant on one particular set of time steps and improves generalization.
 We repeat the above data augmentation process 15 times for each tree.

 The input features to the recurrent neural network at each stage are the logarithm of the virial mass \logMvir, the Navarro-Frenk-White DM concentration \cvir~\citep{1996ApJ...462..563N}, and scale factors $a$ of the halo and the next progenitor.
 The concentration is not given directly by \textsc{Rockstar} and instead computed from the relation $\cvir \equiv r_{\mathrm{vir}} / r_s$ where $r_s$ is the Navarro-Frenk-White (NFW) scale radius \citep{1996ApJ...462..563N} and $r_{\mathrm{vir}}$ is the virial radius.
-Note that if a halo undergoes a recent major merger or has multiple density peaks, the halo profile fitting procedure in \textsc{Rockstar} can fail, and $r_s$ will be capped at $r_{\mathrm{vir}}$.
-This can create a ``pile up" in the concentration for halos with $r_s \approx r_{\mathrm{vir}}$.
-Therefore, we require that $r_s - r_{\mathrm{vir}} / r_s > 0.1$, or equivalently $\cvir > 1.1$.
+Note that the NFW scale radius in \textsc{Rockstar} is computed in two different ways, by fitting the density profiles or by converting from the radius of the maximum circular velocity~\citep{2011ApJ...740..102K}.
+Here we use the value provided by fit to the density profiles.
+If a halo undergoes a recent major merger or has multiple density peaks, the fitting procedure in \textsc{Rockstar} can fail, and $r_s$ will be capped at $r_{\mathrm{vir}}$.This can create a ``pile up" in the concentration for halos with $r_s \approx r_{\mathrm{vir}}$.
+Therefore, we require that $(r_s - r_{\mathrm{vir}}) / r_s > 0.1$, or equivalently $\cvir > 1.1$.
 We remove all halos that do not pass this cut during the generation and post-processing of the MPBs in Section~\ref{section:generation}, as with the unresolved halos.
 Including \cvir helps the model learn assembly histories more accurately because \cvir has been found to capture the environmental dependency in many assembly bias studies~\citep{1999MNRAS.303..685N, 2002MNRAS.331...98V, 2006ApJ...652...71W, 2015MNRAS.450.1521C}.
 We will experiment with expanding to more halo features (e.g. spin, shape) and environment features (e.g. local density, number of neighboring halos) in future work.
 The scale factors of the halo and its next progenitor serve as the time features in our framework.
 We have experimented with other time features like redshift and age and found similar performance.

 For the output of the network, we model the logarithm of the \textit{change in} mass, defined as: for the $(i+1)$-th halo, and the concentration \cvir of the next progenitor.
 We found that using accreted masses ($\Delta \logMt{i+1}$) as targets, instead of progenitor masses ($\logMt{i+1}$), improves the model performance.
 During generation, progenitor masses can be derived from masses and accreted masses using Eq.~\ref{eq:accreted_mass}.